Teen Residential Treatment & Addiction Rehabilitation Programs

 Conditioning is a physical fitness program “tailor-made” to the individual’s interests, needs, and limitations.
 This is centered on five main goals: cardiovascular endurance, muscle endurance, strength, flexibility and relaxation through the release of nervous tension.
 It is anticipated that each teen will leave the program not only with improved physical fitness and team-recreation skills, but with an understanding of the importance of each.
 Conditioning is provided 5 times a week for 1 hour and is facilitated by trained program staff under the supervision of the Activities Consultant who maintains a degree in a related health field.

 Nutritional Services are provided under the supervision of a registered dietitian.
 Nutritional services provide health conscious and calorically appropriate meals and snacks.
 Meals are appetizing and served family style at scheduled meal times in the facility dining room.
 When indicated, staff monitors eating patterns.
-Clients, who for clinical reasons, are not allowed to eat in the dining room are served individual meal trays in their room.
 A nutritional assessment is provided for all clients and when appropriate a dietary consultation by a registered dietician is completed.
 Special diets are available as ordered by the physician.
 The dietary service works closely with program staff in planning food for special events, evening snacks, and in observing dietary habits of clients.

 Like Wilderness experiences, equine therapy is an experiential therapeutic process that has shown significant advantages for working with youth.
 Through interactions with horses, teens learn to identify and recognize feelings and thoughts that may be difficult to access through traditional therapeutic modalities.
 Residents will then take what they have learned and process these feelings with their counselor and in group if appropriate.